-When you have kids and are looking for childcare you do in depth research on each day care and back grounds on each baby sitter.
+When you have kids and are looking for childcare you do in-depth research on each daycare and backgrounds on each baby sitter.
 You wouldn’t trust your child to just anyone, so why trust your website to just any hosting company?
 Your business in your baby and your website is part of that.
 Where you choose to host your website is just as important as who you choose to build it.
-At the core, hosting companies are pretty similar, however it is the small details that make the hosting companies different.
+At the core, hosting companies are pretty similar, however, it is the small details that make the hosting companies different.
 Just like in our childcare reference, the differences can make one company a better fit than others.
 Let’s go more into the types of hosting, some top hosting companies, and the differences that make them unique.

 There are really two types of hosting, traditional, and managed WordPress (managed WP) hosting.
 Since most websites are built on WordPress we are going to focus on WordPress hosting companies.
 Traditional hosting is also known as shared hosting.
-What happens is you get a portion of a server that you share with other companies.
-Think of it like a cubicle at an office.
+You get a portion of a server that you share with other companies.
+Think of it as a cubicle at an office.
 You get your own space to do what you want but you don’t get to choose where you are or who is next to you.
 This can hurt if someone around does something that could potentially damage or infect the server.
 However, the bonus to having your own space is that you are in complete control of that space.
 This can be very cost effective as you are often able to host as many sites as you need without impacting your monthly cost.
 The cost for shared hosting is usually lower than managed hosting because you are responsible for all the upkeep.
 Some shared hosting companies you may have heard of are GoDaddy, HostGator, and Bluehost, just to name a few.

 Managed hosting is a little different.
 Think of it as having that corner office.
 It is only yours and you don’t share the space with anyone.
 Other business that host there each have their own server so what they do or don’t do won’t affect you.
-This type of hosting has the perks of extra security, having updates done for you, a support team, and faster speeds as well as they are usually more reliable.
+This type of hosting has the perks of extra security, having updates done for you, a support team, and faster speeds, and are usually more reliable.
 But having those bonuses aren’t cheap.
 There is more of a cost for a managed host.
 You do have less control as the updates are done automatically and installs are normally limited in number.
 The most common companies that offer managed hosting are Flywheel, Cloudways, and WPEngine.

 Once you have made the decision on if you want managed or traditional hosting, it’s time to pick a company.
 This is where it really comes down to the details for each company and the special things they can do or offer.
 Let’s do some digging about what some of these managed hosting companies offer for the price they charge.